gosub-io/poc-pipeline/README.md

  - Layering
  - Tiling
  - Rendering
+    - every layer
+    - create render commands
+    - execute render commands onto "texture" for the given tile
+    - per tile either renderer, dirty, not rendered
  - Compositing
+   - combine the tiles into a final image

 The first step is generating the render tree.
 It will convert a DOM tree together with CSS styles into a tree of nodes that are needed for generating layout.
 The node IDs in the render-tree are the same as the node IDs in the DOM tree.